 The same benefits apply to satellites and rockets.
 This mathematical method helps reduce support structures and create lighter parts while retaining their original strength.

 In the medical field, topology optimisation creates highly efficient implants and prosthetics.
 Using the algorithm, we can create parts that imitate the bone density and stiffness of the patient.
 It further takes into account the patient’s anatomy and the designed part’s activity level and the load applied.

-The optimization improves the part’s endurance limit.
-Where feasible, the algorithm will replace the solid structure with lattice.
+The optimisation improves the part’s endurance limit.
+Where feasible, the algorithm will replace the solid structure with a lattice.
 This reduction in weight is a welcomed benefit for implants/prosthetics.

-Some automobile makers are now using TO for designing structural (chassis) as well as machinery components.
+Some automobile makers are now using topology optimisation for designing structural (chassis) as well as machinery components.
 This technology has helped in reducing the mass of the body skeleton while maintaining (and even improving in some cases) the overall strength of the initial product.

 Now, in addition to composites and adhesives, steel is finding more applications due to the possibility of creating complex lattice structures using AM.